top of page

 This is a very touchy subject but very important.

-ALL media should be considered contaminated and hazardous.
+ALL media should be considered contaminated and hazardous to your health, if inhaled or exposed it can cause serious illnesses.

 All new, pre-packaged, used, or recycled media should be considered harmful.
 Use ALL safety and personal protective gear.

-In the United States silica sand media can be used under OSHA safety regulations using approved safety equipment.
+In the United States silica and other medias can be used under OSHA safety regulations using approved safety equipment.
+Always check your state and local laws.

-Use a commercially available or an improvised sifter should be used.
+Use a commercially available or an improvised sifter.
+This should be used ALWAYS.
 A window screen steel mesh will work just fine.

 Media is rated by hardness using the MOHS scale.
 The scale is displayed from 1 to 10 being the hardest.